Nähanleitung Cut-Out Bluse Noemi

 To sew this blouse you will need a sewing machine and an overlock sewing machine, or alternatively the zigzag stitch on your sewing machine to neaten the cut edges.

-In addition to the description, the colorful lines in the pictures show you where a seam needs to be sewn or something needs to be glued.
+In addition to the description, the colored lines in the pictures show you where a seam needs to be sewn or something needs to be glued.

 When sewing, pay attention to the seam allowance included in the pattern.
-Seam allowances that are not specifically marked are 1cm wide!
+Seam allowances not specifically marked are 1 cm wide!

 Have fun sewing!